Veronique Briant Counsellor & Relationship Therapist

 I am particularly interested in issues relating to:

-- Family & relationships: building relationships, isolation, creating family and managing difficulty
+- Family & relationships: building relationships, isolation, creating family and managing difficulty.
+I see individuals and couples.

 - Building self-esteem: experiences of loneliness, self-doubt, distrust and uncertainty